trisulnsm/dinodoc/trisuldocs/docs/ug/domain/deploy_probe.md

 <span class="badge badge--danger">RUN ON HUB</span> using the CLI tool
 `trisulctl_hub`

-## Steps to add a new probeWEST to a Trisul domain
+## Steps to Add a New probeWEST to a Trisul Domain

-### 1. Install package trisul-probe on the new system
+### 1. Install Package trisul-probe on the New System

 <span class="badge badge--info">RUN ON PROBE</span>